Opengress/Slimgress/README.md

 - eats all your data (if you don't want it to)
 - drains your battery rapidly (if you don't want it to)
 - makes your phone hot enough to fry eggs (if you don't want it to)
-- lags between actions/activities/whatever or has long loading screens
+- lags between actions/activities/whatever or has long loading screens (this is hard to get right!)
 - takes a loooooong time to start/open/resume
 - kills your other applications (memory hog etc)